 Ascot Gold Cup Information:

-Our dedicated Royal Ascot tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the Ascot Gold Cup but will also have predictions for each meeting at Royal Ascot throughout the season so be sure to head over there.
-We cover every race at Royal Ascot and below you can find links to all of the races for each of Tuesday, Wednesday, Thursday, Friday & Saturday.
+To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Royal Ascot tips on the day of the race.
+Do they agree with the runners on the trend shortlist, or are they predicting other runners?
+We cover every race at Royal Ascot, and below you can find links to all of the races for each of Tuesday, Wednesday, Thursday, Friday & Saturday.
 In addition to those, we also cover numerous races at Ascot during the flat season, you can find links to those here.

 How competitive is the Ascot Gold Cup market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2024 when the race had an over-round of 112%.
 The race in 2016 was a race that was most in the bookie's favour with an over-round of 130%, whilst on average over the last 20 renewals of the Ascot Gold Cup, the over-round has been 120%, which means the bookie expects to pay out £100 for every £120 which is bet.

-These are the top three quickest-run Ascot Gold Cup over the last 20 renewals:
+These are the top three quickest-run Ascot Gold Cup races over the last 20 renewals:

 - Rite Of Passage (4:16.92) in 2010